BrandonJohnGrenier/pattern-commons/README.md

 This method will throw a *JsonParsingException* at runtime if the JSON string cannot be deserialized.

 ## Reflection
-The Reflection API provides a simple interface on top of the Java Reflection API for getting and setting property values on Java objects.
+The Reflection API provides a simple map-like interface on top of the Java Reflection API for getting and setting property values on Java objects.

 ```java
 public class Entity {